ryan-roemer/loose-bits/_posts/2014-11-26-writing-a-technical-book-part-3.md

   in a very literal sense, "shipped".

-## You've Written a Book - Now What?
+## You've Written a Book.
+Now What?

 In my previous post on [authoring a book][book_post02], I recount writing the individual chapters of the book, going through technical and editorial review,